magee/WillyLoman/README.md

   2.  test framework:  rSpec
   3.  pry: debugging

-Approach
+Problem
 ----------------------------

+Create a travel network consisting of a number of towns with one way paths between them -- a directed graph.
+Identify shortest routes, number of routes, number of hops (towns) to get from point A to point B), etc.

-Data Structure: I am using an adjacency matrix to record the connections between vertices (towns) and the relative weights (distances) between them.
+Data Structure: I could use an adjacency matrix or an adjacency list to manage the graph data.
+I chose to use an adjacency matrix to record the connections between vertices (towns) and the relative weights (distances) between them.

 Assumptions
 -----------------